 I would like to overcome capitalism, but it’s not in the relevant time scale.
 Global warming basically has to be taken care of within the framework of existing institutions, modifying them as necessary.
 That’s the problem we face.Prof Noam Chomsky, 2020.
 Noam Chomsky and Robert Pollin Interviewed by David Roberts about their new book, “Climate Crisis and the Green New Deal”

 The Hitchhiker’s Guide To Climate Change Miscellaneous

 The Hitchhiker’s Guide to the Galaxy was published by Megadodo Publications of Ursa Minor Beta on a very sound financial footing.
 Unfortunately Carbon Watchdog still has some way to go to reach that level.
-Patreon
+All the work here is only possible thanks to donations via Patreon